ericdke/apero-docs/FAQ.md

 Apero is available exclusively [on the Mac App Store.](https://itunes.apple.com/WebObjects/MZStore.woa/wa/viewSoftware?id=1219902108&mt=12)

-Pnut.io is a short-messaging social network with a strong community.
+Pnut.io is a short-messaging social network [with a strong community](https://pnut.io/about) and a nice API for developers.

 Pnut.io is free to use.
 You can also choose to support the service and get more advanced features.